MisskeyIO/misskey/packages/misskey-js/etc/misskey-js.api.md

 // Warnings were encountered during analysis:
 //
 // src/entities.ts:50:2 - (ae-forgotten-export) The symbol "ModerationLogPayloads" needs to be exported by the entry point index.d.ts
+// src/streaming.ts:53:3 - (ae-forgotten-export) The symbol "Options" needs to be exported by the entry point index.d.ts
-// src/streaming.ts:57:3 - (ae-forgotten-export) The symbol "ReconnectingWebSocket" needs to be exported by the entry point index.d.ts
+// src/streaming.ts:54:3 - (ae-forgotten-export) The symbol "ReconnectingWebSocket" needs to be exported by the entry point index.d.ts
 // src/streaming.types.ts:226:4 - (ae-forgotten-export) The symbol "ReversiUpdateKey" needs to be exported by the entry point index.d.ts
 // src/streaming.types.ts:236:4 - (ae-forgotten-export) The symbol "ReversiUpdateSettings" needs to be exported by the entry point index.d.ts